 Your Cobalt boat, its engines and propulsion units, and other equipment onboard will have a serial number for identification.
 It is a good practice to prepare a list of all serial number items and store it in a safe place other than onboard the boat.
 A page is supplied at the end of this manual for this purpose.
-The Hull Identification Number (HIN) is located on the upper starboard side of the transom.
 Please refer to the equipment operator's manuals supplied in your owner's packet for location of serial numbers.